 - ½ cup chopped Poblano pepper approx. one pepper

 - ½ cup onion chopped

 - 1 lb. ground turkey or shredded leftover turkey

 - ¼ cup salsa verde

 - 8 large flour tortillas

 - 8 slices cheddar cheese or Monterey Jack

-- Heat ½ tbsp of oil in pan over med-high.
+- Heat ½ tablespoon of oil in pan over med-high.
 Once hot add the pumpkin, peppers, onion and garlic.
 Saute until you get a little browning and pumpkin is cooked.
 Reserve to a bowl and set aside if using ground turkey.
 Leave in pan if using leftovers.

-- Put the remaining ½ tbsp of oil in pan, then add the turkey.
+- Put the remaining ½ tablespoon of oil in pan, then add the turkey.
 Break the meat up and fry until mostly cooked, add the paprika, chili powder, cumin and salt, and continue cooking until the turkey is fully cooked.If using leftover turkey, just toss it and the seasonings in.
 If it seems dry add a tablespoon or two of broth or water.

 - Add the vegetables back into the pan with the turkey.
 Stir in the salsa verde and lime juice, and continue stirring over the heat for a minute.